Data Risk Management: Framework, Assessment & Strategies

 Step 1: List your domains and brand terms

-Start by listing every domain your organization owns, including primary domains, regional variations, product-specific domains, and any domains acquired through mergers.
-Include brand names, product names, and common abbreviations that attackers might impersonate.
+Start by listing every domain your organization owns.
+Include primary domains, regional variations, and product-specific domains.
+Add brand names and common abbreviations that attackers might impersonate.

 This inventory becomes the seed list for permutation monitoring.
 Missing a domain means missing a potential attack vector.